alankent/magento2devbox-skeleton/README.md

   to mount via Docker volumes for easy access directly from your laptop.
 These files are generally small in number and size for which Docker volume mounting works fine.
-By default the volume mounts are commented out in the `docker-compose.yml` file.
+By default the volume mounts are commented out in the `docker-compose.yml` file for improved performance.

 * Some frontend developer tools like Gulp and Grunt rely on file watching "iNotify" file system events.
-Volume mounting on Windows does not support iNotify events at this time.
+Docker Volume mounting on Windows does not support iNotify events at this time.

-Where volume mounts are not suitable (that is, the Magento source code directory on Mac and Windows), DevBox syncs the local and container file systems using a program called Unison.
-Whenver a file in the watched local file system is changed, it is coped into the web container, and vice versa.
+Where volume mounts are not suitable (specifically, the Magento source code directory on Mac and Windows), DevBox syncs the local and container file systems using a program called Unison.
+Whenver a file in the watched local file system is changed, it is copied into the web container, and vice versa.
 This allows IDEs to be natively used on a laptop (or desktop) - Unison copies file changes as soon as they are written to disk into the web conatiner.